fairfaxmedia/tempest/README.md

 ## Features

-* Define parameters, mappings, etc by inheriting from other definitions.
-  Anything not referenced by a resource won't be included in the output.
+* Libraries allow creating a collection of reusable components, which can be reused throughout many templates.
+* Components imported from a library can have selected parameters overwritten.
+  For example, you might change the default value for a parameter from what is in the library.
+* Component inheritance also allows duplicating and/or renaming components
+* Automatically trims out parameters and mappings that aren't required.
+Your entire library of parameters and mappings won't be included in every template.
 * Validates references.
-Will fail to compile if a resource references a parameter that doesn't exist, won't allow you to reference mappings directly, etc.
+Will fail to compile if a resource references a parameter that doesn't exist, or is invalid.
+* Helper functions and factories can be used to simplify common patterns.

 ## TODO

 * CLI tool to generate templates to a file or S3 object
-* Schemas?
-Ensure resources have the correct parameters (or just rely on AWS validation?)

 ## Example